 Is the $50 registration fee counted toward my fundraising goal?

 Yes!
-Essentially, you are contributing $50 toward your own goal and asking friends and family to help with the other $950 (or more!).
+Essentially, you are contributing $50 toward your own goal and asking friends and family to help with the remaining.
 When you register, the $50 fee will be added to your fundraising page (this won’t be instant, but it will appear on your page within a few days).
 When the fee has been added, you will receive an e-mail from firstgiving letting you know that Special Olympics Virginia has confirmed an “offline gift” in your name.
 The $50 registration fee will appear among your other donations as, “Your first name, your last name initial, (RF)” – RF meaning registration fee.

 What if someone wants to write a check or donate cash?